clawpack/doc/doc/pyclaw/solvers.rst

         ...

 can still be used but a warning will be issued and the old signature will not be supported when version 6.0 is released.
+This was added in version 5.2.